CodeClubStrad/CodeClubStrad-Spring-2016/2016_04_25_session_10/readme.md

 Save this in to the html folder and load it in to the web browser.
 Click the button.
 What happens?

 ## Javascript example 3:Turning on the light
 Put the two images from the USB stick into the 'media' folder you created earlier.
-Ff you can't find them they are at http://www.w3schools.com/js/js_intro.asp.
+If you can't find them they are at http://www.w3schools.com/js/js_intro.asp.
 You need the two light bulbs (on & off).

 Now make a new text file (or copy the one above) and type something like [this](javascript3_lightbulb_css.html) into it.
 Of course you could leave out the horrrible css formating or improve it.

 Save this into the html folder and load it in to the web browser.
-Click the button - what happens?
+Click the light bulb - what happens?

 ## Reference